prikhi/pencil/docs/source/devguide/tutorial/tips.rst

 Visibility and Transform
 ------------------------

-There are two universal behaviours in Pencil that can be applied to any type of object::
+There are two universal behaviors in Pencil that can be applied to any type of object::

     <Visibility>...</Visibility>